termux/unstable-packages/CONTRIBUTING.md

 # Contributing guide

-Everyone who decided to contribute must respect the following restrictions:

-- Issues about broken or mistyped configuration files, third-party or self-developed packages will be rejected.
+This is an issue tracker for the [unstable-packages] project.
+It is expected that there will be submitted [bug reports](#bug-reports) or [pull requests](#pull-requests).

-- Personal support requests will be rejected.
+Personal support requests as well as general questions are discouraged here.

-- Any kind of unacceptible behaviour (trolling, spam, etc...) is forbidden here.
+**Important note**: *unacceptible behaviour including toxic language, trolling, spam is prohibited here.
+However, constructive criticism is always okay.*

 ## Bug reports